 - Holding Hands: Arthur and Gwen in their final scene together.

-- Honey Trap: Morgana forces Mithian to be one; though it's more Distressed Damsel than Femme Fatale in nature.
+- Honey Trap: Morgana forces Mithian to be one; though it's more Damsel in Distress than Femme Fatale in nature.

 - Human Shield: Mithian ducks behind Merlin during the fight in the forest.